-The 10BASE-T driver is incorporated with the 100BASE-TX driver to allow for transmission using the same magnetic.
-They are internally wave-shaped and pre-emphasized into outputs with a typical 2.3V amplitude.
+The 10BASE-T driver (port 2 only) is incorporated with the 100BASE-TX driver to allow for transmission using the same magnetic.
+They are internally wave-shaped and pre-emphasized into outputs with typically 2.3V amplitude.
 The harmonic contents are at least 27dB below the fundamental frequency when driven by an all-ones Manchester-encoded signal.